 A gentle cleanser will wake you up in the morning and help to remove dirt, sweat and sunscreen residue at the end of a long day.
 Massage it into your face and then remove with lukewarm water and a flannel.

 Pat your skin dry and then apply a moisturiser.
 Moisturiser will keep skin hydrated, which is especially important in the sun and after you’ve been on a plane, where the lack of humidity causes your skin to lose water and appear dry and dull.
 Air conditioning can also have the same effect to a lesser degree.
-According to the NHS’ guide to looking after your skin, people with oily skin respond best to water-based formulas, while those with more dryness can use products containing oil.
+According to the NHS’ guide to looking after your skin, people with oily skin respond best to water-based formulas, while those with more dryness can use products containing oil but each person is different so you never know unless you try!

 5. Pack aloe vera for burns and stings

-As much as we try to stay out of harm’s way, we’ve all suffered from sunburn and insect bites at some point during our lives.
-Aloe vera is ideal for travel because it’s a multipurpose product, plus its anti-inflammatory properties mean it’s soothing when applied to irritated skin.
+As much as we try to stay out of harm’s way, we’ve all suffered from sunburn and insect bites at some point during our lives- especially while travelling.
+Aloe vera is ideal for a packing-light trip because it’s a multipurpose product, plus its anti-inflammatory properties mean it’s soothing when applied to irritated skin.

 You can use aloe vera: